martinngye/Loan-Credit-Scoring-Probabilistic-Classification-of-Loan-Defaults-/README.md

 # Loan Credit Scoring Probabilistic Classification of Loan Defaults

+Do take note of the license for this repo before you copy any work!
+Please let me know if you have any suggestions or ideas to further improve the project!

 ## Introduction

 Traditionally, information from external credit bureau and extensive past payment behaviour is used heavily to develop credit scoring models which support the credit decisioning process of the lending function in banks.
 Alongside busines rules developed within the banks, the credit scores are then used to approve or deny credit applications.